unicrons/terraform-aws-organization-iam-role/README.md

 Terraform module to provision IAM Role and Policy resources across an AWS Organization using CloudFormation StackSets.

+> [!IMPORTANT]
 > The module uses a CloudFormation template to deploy the resources, so other type of resources can be deployed.
-However, the module is intended for IAM, as it does not include the possibility to select regions.
+However, the module is intended for IAM, as it will not include other features needed for other resources, such as the option to select multiple regions.

 # Usage